Our DNP Pediatric Nurse Primary & Acute Practitioner program features:

-The DNP-PNP program is Portland-based program.
+The DNP-PNP program is Portland-based hybrid program.
 Students work closely with faculty and are required to participate in 1:1 annual reviews with the PNP Program Director.
 The expectation is that students come ready and open to learning with/from faculty, clinical preceptors, peers, and the children and families they are privileged to care for.

 All students will be prepared to be certified as both primary care (PC) and acute care (AC).
 The scope of practice for the PNP-PC- or PNP-AC is not setting specific, but instead is based on the child's health-related needs:

 Primary Care (PC) Emphasis: The PNP-PC practices wherever pediatric patients are in need of primary care.
 The focus for the PNP-PC is an ongoing relationship with the child and family in the delivery of comprehensive health care and coordination of health services.
 Accordingly, course work concentrates on foundational knowledge of child growth and development, health promotion and disease prevention behaviors and interventions, and common acute/chronic illnesses and/or conditions.